ethereum/builder-specs/README.md

 #### Builder software

-Users will typically connect thier CL clients to builders with builder multiplexers.
+Users will typically connect their CL clients to builders with builder multiplexers.
 Please see their respective repositories for more information:

 * [`mev-boost`][mev-boost]